First Years Guide to Ace Charms: A Study Guide

 Reads

-Lesson Four: Words & Their Power Study Guide
+Lesson Four Study Guide

 Chapter 5

 In 1050 BCE, the Phoenician Alphabet was created.
 The Greek, Latin, & English alphabets used symbols.
 In Latin, V was a vowel & a speech sound.
 Incantations usually have one or two words.
 If you pronounce the incantation wrong, it will alter the spell & your magic.
-It may bang, backfire, or cause explosions.
+It may bang, backfire, or cause explosion.

 The Fire-Making Charm